42-Hour Gap: How Slow Lead Response Costs B2B Companies $1.6M/Year

 About This Research

 Tom Regan is the founder of Artemis GTM and former founding SDR leader at Apollo.io.
-This finding comes from the 2026 GTM Benchmark Study, an analysis of 127 B2B SaaS companies ($1M-$50M ARR).
+This finding comes from the 2026 GTM Benchmark Study, drawn from the B2B SaaS engagements we've audited ($1M-$50M ARR) and industry benchmarks — directional, not a controlled study.

 Republish This Data Brief